Racing Master Sports Tier List – Season 7 (December 2025)

-Season 5 is running, bringing excitement with the arrival of new Limited Expo Banners.
-In the Sports category, the spotlight is on the Nissan GT-R Winds of Freedom as part of the Attack on Titans collaboration event.
-In this Season 5 tier list guide, all Sports-class cars are ranked from best to worst across each rarity level.
+Racing Master Season 7 is running, bringing excitement with a new Ferrari Sports car, the California.
+In this Season 7 tier list guide, all Sports-class cars are ranked from best to worst across each rarity level.

-With the addition of the GT-R Winds of Freedom, there are currently a total of 25 Sports-class cars available in Racing Master Season 5.
-Below is the complete tier list for each rarity, ranked based on average best lap times.
+With the addition of the Ferrari California, there are currently a total of 32 Sports-class cars available in Racing Master Season 7.
+Below is the complete tier list for each rarity.

 Legendary